georgewangyu/Podcast_Free_Ads/README.md

 # Podcast Free Ads
-App that does not use machine learning to get rid of ads
+App that uses machine learning to get rid of ads